sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 ## Tutorial Overview

-This tutorial will cover the basics of RNA-seq using Galaxy.
+This tutorial will cover the basics of RNA-seq using Galaxy; a open-source web-based platform for the analysis of biological data.
+You should gain an appreciation of the tasks involved in a typical RNA-seq analysis, starting from raw reads to generating a list of differentially-expressed genes.

-It is recommended you have some familiarity with Galaxy before using this [Galaxy](http://vlsci.github.io/lscc_docs/tutorials/galaxy_101/galaxy_101/)

 -----